analyticsExperiment/geometrix/ediary/README.md

 2. Start the server: `node server.js`.
 3. Visit `http://localhost:3000` in your browser.

+The homepage lets you add diary entries, browse them on a calendar and view a simple chart of how many entries you made each day.
 Entries are stored in `entries.json`.